 Although Emmy Destinn bequeathed the castle to the nation, after her death in 1930, her husband sold the empty castle to a wealthy Czech family who refurbished it to its former glory.
 In 1948 the castle was confiscated by the communist authorities and used at first as a garrison and later as a home for disabled children.
 It took almost half a century before the rightful owners reclaimed the delapidated castle in 1995 and began its reconstruction.

 In May 1999, Emmy Destinn Foundation organised an event at the castle, under the auspices of the Prague Spring Music Festival.
-800 people crowded into the small Stráž church to hear Magdalena Kožená and Roman Janál performing at a gala concert, after which a bust of Destinn, created by Irena Sedlecká FRBS was unveiled by Sir Charles Mackerras and Božidara Turzonovová (who portrayed Destinn in a 1976 Czech film 'The Divine Emmy').
-An oak tree sapling taken from Destinn's favourite fishing spot was planted in the castle's gardens to mark the ocassion.
+800 people crowded into the small Stráž church to hear Magdalena Kožená and Roman Janál performing at a gala concert, after which a bronze bust of Destinn, created by Irena Sedlecká FRBS for the Emmy Destinn Foundation, was unveiled by Sir Charles Mackerras and Božidara Turzonovová (who portrayed Destinn in a 1976 Czech film 'The Divine Emmy').
+An oak tree sapling taken from Destinn's favourite fishing spot was planted in the castle's gardens by Magdalena Kožená and Lord Wise of King's Lynn, to mark the ocassion.